jonthornton/jquery-timepicker/README.md

 - **scrollDefaultNow**
 If no time value is selected, set the dropdown scroll position to show the current time.
 *default: false*

+- **selectOnBlur**
+Update the input with the currently highlighted time value when the timepicker loses focus.
+*default: false*

 - **lang**